Back before I lost my face, everyone wanted to be my friend. Why? Because my face was beautiful.

 My new girlfriend Trisha and I were on a top-secret mission in London.
 We were in cahoots with the Council of Underwater Creatures and People that Eat Lemons (or COUCAPTEL for short).
 Chester the Kool Kat, the Grand Master Chief of the local mafia, had just been elected as the President of Kansas.
 He was growing in power – and he was in London just like we were.

 The Council of Underwater Creatures and People that Eat Lemons (or COUCAPTEL for short) intelligence told us that he was planning to assassinate the Pope of London.
 Our job was to protect her.

 “Your job is to protect her,” said Eve Adams, my partner in justice.
 She was a mermaid.
 “The Pope of London is very sensitive.
-If she finds out about the assassination plot then she’ll start crying.
+If she finds out about the assassination plot, she’ll start crying.
 We don’t want that.”

-“So we only have to make sure that she doesn’t cry?”
+“So, we only have to make sure that she doesn’t cry?”
 I asked.
-“What about making sure that she doesn’t get killed?”
+“What about making sure she doesn’t die?”

 Got it, I thought to myself.